launchdarkly/ld-relay/README.md

     * Gradually roll out a feature to an increasing percentage of users, and track the effect that the feature has on key metrics (for instance, how likely is a user to complete a purchase if they have feature A versus feature B?).
     * Turn off a feature that you realize is causing performance problems in production, without needing to re-deploy, or even restart the application with a changed configuration file.
     * Grant access to certain features based on user attributes, like payment plan (eg: users on the ‘gold’ plan get access to more features than users in the ‘silver’ plan).
 Disable parts of your application to facilitate maintenance, without taking everything offline.
 * LaunchDarkly provides feature flag SDKs for a wide variety of languages and technologies.
-Check out [our documentation](https://docs.launchdarkly.com/docs) for a complete list.
+For a complete list, read [our documentation](https://docs.launchdarkly.com/docs).
 * Explore LaunchDarkly
     * [launchdarkly.com](https://www.launchdarkly.com/ "LaunchDarkly Main Website") for more information
     * [docs.launchdarkly.com](https://docs.launchdarkly.com/  "LaunchDarkly Documentation") for our documentation and SDK reference guides